-- 10. To guide on faint stars (about J>14, K>13) it is usually necessary to subtract a stored sky image of the same itime from the consecutively taken guide star images: - a.
+- 9. To guide on faint stars (about J>14, K>13) it is usually necessary to subtract a stored sky image of the same itime from the consecutively taken guide star images: - a.
 In the Guiding panel click ClearSky. - b.
-Move the guide star out of the guide box. - c.
+Move the guide star out of the guide box.
+Using the offset buttons in t3remote is a good way to do this. - c.
 Click TakeSky.
-This needs to taken at the same itime as intended for guiding. - d.
-Move guide star back into guide box (see items 8 and 9 above). - e.
-Click Sub AB. - f.
-Start guiding (see items 8 and 9 above).
+This needs to be taken at the same itime as intended for guiding. - d.
+Move guide star back into guide box. - e.
+Click Sub AB.

+- f.
+Start guiding (see item 7).
 The sky-subtracted image is used to guide on.
-It is displayed in the guide window (by default ActiveDpy 3 buffer D in GDV).

-- g.
-Since sky level changes with time and observing conditions the quality of the sky subtraction will degrade with time and it may be necessary to change the stored sky occasionally depending on the length of the observing sequence. - 11.
-To guide on extended objects it is necessary to increase the size of the A beam guide box and nod out of the slit for the B beam position: - a.
+It is displayed in the guide window (by default ActiveDpy 3 buffer D in GDV). - g.
+Since sky level changes with time and observing conditions the quality of the sky subtraction will degrade with time and it may be necessary to change the stored sky occasionally depending on the length of the observing sequence. - 10.
+To guide on extended objects, it is necessary to increase the size of the A beam guide box and nod out of the slit for the B beam position: - a.
 Do not click Auto GuideBox Setup since this loads the default guide box parameters. - b.
-Change coordinates CenXY of guide box A to the center of the slit and increase width and height of box W H as necessary (see Figure 3-9). - c.
+Change coordinates CenXY of guide box A to the center of the slit and increase width and height of box W and H as necessary (see Figure 3-11). - c.
 Change GuideAB to A (no guiding in sky-only B beam position) - d.
 Tell the TO the required B beam offset position in arcseconds RA and Dec. - e.
 Move target into box A position - f.
-The other guiding options are the same as described in 8 and 9 above. - g.
-Click Go in GXUI to start guiding. - 12.
+The other guiding options are the same as described in 7 and 8 above. - g.
+Click in GXUI to start guiding. - 11.
 Set up the spectrograph and start science integrations.